Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 2. Create an Email Alert for Instructor Prep, and one for Instructor Thank You.
 3. In Process Builder, add an action to the New Class Sessions process to trigger a Timebased Action that will send the Instructor Prep email 7 days before the class.
 4. In Process Builder, add an action to the Completed Class Session process to trigger a Thank You email to the Instructor when the class is complete.

-7 Days before the Class, send the Instructor a Prep Email.